Unsworth: Culture

 The Pole (or Unsworth Pole) was named after the pitch pole fixed by the Earl of Derby which was greased each year for the village's pot fair which was last held over a century ago.
 The challenge was to climb the greased pole to claim the prize.
 The last known successful ascender was Adam Holt in 1900.
 The current pole is not the original which was blown over in a gale, falling into the Bay Horse Inn.

-Some local folklore suggests Robert Clive had ties to the area in his early years, however this appears to be false.
+Local legend suggests Robert Clive had ties to the area in his early years, however this appears to be false.
 The claim was first recorded by Francis Gerald Downing of Unsworth Vicarage in a self-published pamphlet.
 None of Clive's biographers make any reference to Unsworth.

-Public houses include the Bay Horse, the Queen Anne, the Hollins Bush Inn, and the Sir Robert Peel.
-Former public houses include The Dragon, referencing the Unsworth Dragon legend, which was converted into Co-Op food shop; and The Bridge Inn, at Blackford Bridge, which was demolished after it was irreparably damaged in a gas explosion in March 1998; and the Lord Clive making reference to Clive's alleged ties to the area, constructed in 1964 and demolished in 2020.
+The area holds significant ties to regional brewing history; Joseph Holt, the founder of Manchester's independent Joseph Holt's Brewery, was born in Unsworth in 1813 as the son of a local weaver.
+The village is home to several historic public houses that have been operating since at least 1850, including the Bay Horse and the Queen Anne.
+Other local pubs include the Hollins Bush Inn and the Sir Robert Peel.
+Former public houses include The Dragon, referencing the Unsworth Dragon legend, which was converted into a Co-Op food shop; The Bridge Inn at Blackford Bridge (also operational since at least 1850), which was demolished after it was irreparably damaged in a gas explosion in March 1998; and the Lord Clive, constructed in 1964 and demolished in 2020.
+Furthermore, the historic settlement core of the village, originally centred around Unsworth Pole, was drastically altered after the 1950s when modern shops and housing developments were built directly over the historic footprint.

+Folklore

+The village is closely associated with a local legend known as the Unsworth Dragon.
+According to tradition, the area was terrorised by a fierce dragon that devoured local livestock and villagers.
+The beast was supposedly slain by Thomas Unsworth, a local estate owner, who realised standard ammunition was useless against the dragon's scales.
+Instead, he loaded his dagger into a petronel (an early firearm) and shot the blade directly into the monster's throat.

+The legend was heavily entwined with the ancestral identity of the Unsworth family, who claimed their lands were granted as a reward for this deed.
+The family possessed a heavily carved commemorative oak table depicting Saint George and the Dragon, the Eagle and Child, the Derby crest, and the letters "CV" (believed to stand for Cursus Vitae).
+The family's historic coat of arms (a man in black armour holding a hatchet) was also said to depict Thomas Unsworth in the armour he wore during the battle.
+The myth remains a prominent piece of local culture, frequently adapted into regional folk literature and serving as the subject of a multimedia art installation hosted by Bury Art Museum in 2016.